|Attendance||UCAS code||Year of entry|

 These courses are run in partnership with Marshall Aerospace and Defence Group - one of the UK's major aircraft maintenance, repair and overhaul (MRO) organisations.
 It will train you for a career in the MRO sector and is taught at Marshall Aerospace's Aero Academy in Cambridge.

 If you successfully complete the two-year FdEng, you will be able to progress to a Royal Aeronautical Society (RAeS) (IEng) accredited BSc(Hons) top-up programme in Aircraft Engineering at Kingston University.

 You will study the essential facts, concepts, theories and principles that underpin engineering in general and aircraft maintenance, repair and overhaul.
 In particular, you will look at:

 You will also gain important communication skills, including both oral and technical report writing.

 Year 1 modules introduce you to the aerospace industry and examine key concepts associated with the modern jet aircraft.
 These include the theory of flight, aircraft performance, aircraft structures and aircraft mechanical, electrical, avionic and fluid systems.
-Aircraft safety is a fundamental theme throughout, with emphasis placed on regulatory requirements, documentation control, maintenance requirements and standards, tool control and cleanliness.
-You will also develop writing, mathematics and presentation skills.
+Aircraft safety is a fundamental theme, with emphasis on regulatory requirements, documentation control, maintenance requirements and standards, tool control and cleanliness.
+You will also develop writing, mathematics, presentation, and report writing skills.

-Year 2 modules will expand those of Year 1.
-You will examine aircraft electrical, electronic, mechanical and propulsion systems.
+Year 2 modules examine aircraft electrical, electronic, mechanical and propulsion systems.
 Supervisory/management skills will be developed – you will gain a wide range of technical/non-technical skills that could potentially lead you to a supervisory management role within the industry.

 Please note that this is an indicative list of modules and is not intended as a definitive list.